tammet/gkc/Share/README.md

 This folder contains relevant data and binaries for sharing experiments:

 * gkc: the binary implementing sharing: see below for instructions.
+* dummykb.txt: used for initializing the shared memory database
 * rdiff.py: a python script to compare experimental logs below
 * base_sequential.txt: no sharing, no parallel processes, 240 seconds per problem, 500 problems
 * base_parallel4.txt: no sharing, 4 parallel processes, 60 seconds per problem, 500 problems